Euro Nymphing for Grayling in Scotland

 I highly recommend the Sage ESN 10ft 2 weight and the Orvis Clearwater 10ft

 You can read a review of both rods here.

-How to read a river for Grayling
+How to read the river

 A common question asked is how to read a river?
 This is very subjective, and dependant on both the river, and the water levels and condition.
 Here are some tips to help.

 Start by asking yourself, where do you think an abundance of food will be channelled to?
 Some of the best grayling spots are close to a pool, that offers cover during a flood.
 Grayling like uniformity, and a gravel bottom, but they also like shelter from predation.
 Sadly, Ive seen Cormorants in the Tweed gobbling down a 2lb Grayling almost a rod length away from where I stood.
 Incredibly, last winter, the river had partially frozen and all the fish had hidden under the ice.
 The ice was thick enough to walk on and we could see hundreds of trout, grayling and the odd salmon under our feet.
 They knew it was safe under there from predators!

 Foam on the surface, is a great indicator to how food is channeled.
 Try to visualise the river bed in your minds eye.
 When exploring beats, build a picture of where the holding spots for fish are.
 Of course they change yearly, as the river gravel shifts with floods.
 This awareness and connection between habitat and hook ups, is what defines a good grayling angler.